 Courses in the CSI College-level ESL Program focus on academic language skills important for success in college courses, while courses in most non-credit programs focus on basic communication skills important for work and everyday life.
 The Adult Education ESL Program, CSI's non-credit ESL program, offers transitional classes to bridge the gap between basic communications skills and preparation for academic language skills.

 No. In order for CSI to issue you an I-20 form so you can get a student visa, we must have on file evidence of your English proficiency.
-The US Immigration and Naturalization Service accepts TOEFL scores as that evidence.
+The US Immigration and Naturalization Service accepts TOEFL and IELTS scores as that evidence.

 Not necessarily.
 It depends on your proficiency in academic English.
 If your scores on the college's placement test (COMPASS) indicate that you are not ready to take ENGL 090 (Developmental English) or ENGL 101 (English Composition 1), you will be asked to take the CSI ESL Assessment.
 Your scores on both tests will be evaluated to determine whether remedial English or ESL courses will best meet your needs, and you will be advised accordingly.